Gautam-Sahil/caygnus-memory-engine/README.md

 ---

-**Caygnus Memory Engine** is a highly optimized backend prototype designed to solve **Problem 4 (Trustworthy Long-Term Memory)** of the Caygnus Product Engineering Challenge.
+**Caygnus Memory Engine** is a highly optimized backend prototype designed to handle storing, retrieving, correcting, and deleting trustworthy long-term conversational memories while preserving their source and history.
 Built strictly with TypeScript and Node.js, this system provides a deterministic, zero-dependency Retrieval-Augmented Generation (RAG) architecture.

 It explicitly handles data provenance, memory lifecycle management, explicit corrections, and lexical gap bridging without relying on non-deterministic external LLMs or third-party APIs.